ava-labs/avalanche-docs/docs/tooling/cli-guides/devnet-wiz-custom-vm.md

 - Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - Created a Custom VM, as described [here](/build/vm/intro.md).

-Note: the tutorial is based in AWS, but devnets can also be created and operated in other supported cloud providers, such as GCP.
+Note: the tutorial is based in AWS, but Devnets can also be created and operated in other supported cloud providers, such as GCP.

-## Base example
+## Custom VM

 The tutorial will create exactly the same Custom VM as [here](/tooling/cli-guides/upload-a-custom-vm-to-cloud), and the same Devnet as [here](/tooling/cli-guides/setup-a-devnet).

-## Custom VM

 Based on the Custom VM tutorial, we will be deploying the [TokenVM](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) example built with the HyperSDK.